STOIC SCHOOL

 March 10, 2024

-Musonius Rufus said the best thing to have on hand during old age was the very same thing it was best to have on hand during one's youth - living the right way and in accordance with nature.
+Musonius Rufus said the best thing to have on hand during old age was the same thing it was best to have on hand during one's youth - living the right way and in accordance with nature.
 To Musonius, this meant the opposite of living for pleasure.
 He considered it self-evident that "we did not come into existence for pleasure."
-We see this by the fact that many people lack peace of mind even when they indulge in pleasure, while the virtuous person maintains tranquility.
-Musonius implores the young and the old to act divine by forgoing the pleasure of vice.
+It is obvious that many people lack peace of mind even when they indulge in pleasure, while virtuous individuals remain tranquil.
+Musonius implores young and old to act divine by forgoing the pleasure of vice.

 March 3, 2024